 Ramping up to the top-of-the-range Expert Windows plan gets 500 databases (1GB SSD), 500 email accounts, a dedicated IP, regular malware scanning and an integrated Cloudflare-based CDN.
-Again, this is good value at $1 a month for the first six months, $14 thereafter.
+Again, this is good value at $10 a month for the first year, $20 thereafter.

-These are shared plans and don't give you full control over the server, but more flexible VPS and dedicated plans are also available at very low prices, and opting for Windows instead of Linux will cost from an extra $14 a month.
+These are shared plans and don't give you full control over the server, but more flexible VPS and dedicated plans are also available at very low prices, and opting for Windows instead of Linux will cost an extra $20 a month.

 Factor in the one-month trial and 1&1 IONOS could be a sensible choice for novices looking to try out Windows hosting with the minimum of risk.

 GoDaddy stands out among web hosts because while offering both standard Linux hosting and Windows too, if you choose to go the Windows route, there’s no extra cost.
 So clearly, that’s an impressive benefit to begin with (as normally providers will charge more in this case).

 The entry-level Economy plan starts from $2.99 monthly (on a 3-year contract – it renews at $8.99), and for that outlay you get one website, unlimited bandwidth, 100GB storage, 10 MySQL databases (1GB each) and one MSSQL database (200MB in size).